snowplow/snowplow/3-enrich/scala-common-enrich/README.md

-# Scala Collector
+# Scala Common Enrich

 ## Introduction

-The Scala Collector is an event collector for [SnowPlow] [snowplow], written in Scala.
-It sets a third-party cookie (TODO), allowing user tracking across domains.
-It is designed to be easy to setup on TODO.

-The Scala Collector relies on TODO for SnowPlow event logging, and is built on top of TODO.
+Scala Common Enrich is a shared library for processing raw Snowplow events into validated and enriched Snowplow events, ready for loading into Storage.

+Scala Common Enrich provides record-level enrichment only: feeding in 1 raw Snowplow event will yield 0 or 1 records out, where a record may be an enriched Snowplow event or a reported bad record.

+Scala Common Enrich is designed to be used within a "host" ETL process.
+The currently supported host ETL process is our Hadoop (Scalding/Cascading) ETL process; we are working on a new Amazon Kinesis-based host ETL process.

 ## Find out more